rojo-rbx/rbx-dom/docs/binary.md

 An `OptionalCoordinateFrame` with value `CFrame.new(0, 0, 1, 0, -1, 0, 1, 0, 0, 0, 0, 1)` followed by an `OptionalCoordinateFrame` with no value looks like this: `10 0a 02 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 7f 00 00 00 00 00 00 00 02 01 00`.
 Note that the valueless `OptionalCoordinateFrame` is written as the identity `CFrame` with its corresponding boolean `00` codifying its valuelessness.

+### UniqueId
+**Type ID `0x1f`**

+`UniqueId` is stored as a sequence of 16 bytes and represents a [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

+Special care must be taken when exchanging these values between the [XML](xml.md) format and the binary format.
+The XML format stores `UniqueId` as a hexadecimal string of 16 bytes, but some transformations are necessary to make its bit order match the order in the binary format.
+It is not believed that this transformation is significant.

+To convert from the xml format to the binary format, the following steps must be taken:

+1. Convert the hexadecimal string to binary
+2. Split the `UniqueId` into three fields: a `u64`, a first `u32`, and second `u32`.
+3. The `u64` must be circular shifted left by 1
+4. The three values must be packed back into a 16 byte string in the following order: the second `u32`, the first `u32`, and the shifted `u64`

+As an example:
+- `44b188dace632b4702e9c68d004815fc` becomes `44b188dace632b47`, `02e9c68d` and `004815fc`
+- `44b188dace632b47` becomes `896311b59cc6568e` after being shifted
+- The values must be put in order: `896311b59cc6568e 004815fc 02e9c68d`
+- The values must be packed: `896311b59cc6568e004815fc02e9c68d`

+To convert back to the XML format, this operation is reversed.
+For more information, view the documentation on the XML file format.

+When an array of `UniqueId` values is present, the bytes are subject to [byte interleaving](#byte-interleaving).

 ## Data Storage Notes

 ### Integer Transformations